 Silicone Compression Pad

-Since 2011 we worked on silicones to be individually applied from a cartridge.
+Since 2011 we have worked on silicones to be individually applied from a cartridge.
 All kinds of vein shapes and sizes could be compressed exactly according to the anatomic requirements.
-By applying the silicone between two very thin self-adhesive film layers, mechanical skin irritations were almost totally eliminated.
+By applying the silicone between two very thin self-adhesive film layers, mechanical skin irritations were almost eliminated.
 Patients could take daily showers, work and do sports.
 First results were published in 2014 (see Literature).

 Currently we are evaluating very soft silicones for application in the sensitive popliteal area, a more solid version for use along saphenous veins and a fast-hardening version for use on spider veins.